Seagull-Project-PHP-Framework/seagullframework-website/docs/Tutorials/BuildingAnAjaxEnabledModule.md

  * learning about the rebuilding the application environment
  * adding custom javascript and CSS files to a manager
  * creating and saving navigation, default and sample data
- * using DB\_DataObject to query the database
+ * using `DB_DataObject` to query the database
- * Using Scriptaculous and Prototype to integrate Ajax and web 2.0 effects
+ * Using `Scriptaculous` and `Prototype` to integrate Ajax and web 2.0 effects

 I hope you enjoyed this tutorial and found it useful, and look forward to your feedback.

 ## Download Code
-A few rough corners were smoothed out for the final product which you can download [attachment:todo.zip here].
+A few rough corners were smoothed out for the final product which you can download [todo.zip here][14].
 There are many areas for improvements including saving the order of the todos and groups, and the state of each item, ie finished or not.
-You can also view the results [online][14].
+You can also view the results [online][15].

 {: align="right"}